.NET Binary Reverse Engineering: Part 1

 Assembly Directives

-The assembly directive contains information that the compiler produces to the manifest, that is metadata pertaining to the overall assembly.
+The assembly directive contains information that the compiler produces to the manifest, that is metadata about the overall assembly.
 This section lists common assembly directives as in the following:

 .assembly extern